roblaing/erlang-webapp-howto/unit2/README.md

 Extracting values from nested maps in Erlang is very easy once you know how.
 In an earlier version of this document, I used a convoluted process of nesting `maps:get/2` functions as in `Name = maps:get(name, maps:get(bindings, Req0))`.

-But once once I grasped that all you need to do is substitute `:=` for `=>`, Erlang's map pattern matching rule became clear to me.
+But once I grasped that all you need to do is substitute `:=` for `=>`, Erlang's map pattern matching rule became clear to me.

 A cool thing about Prologish languages is you can extract what you want from compound data by simply using the original as a template and putting upper case variable names where you want to get values.